CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 ### Task 2: Seed the Azure Cosmos DB NoSQL API account with data

+In this task, you'll use the CosmicWorks tool to seed your Azure Cosmos DB NoSQL account with sample product data.
+After installing the tool in Visual Studio Code's terminal, you'll provide your Cosmos DB endpoint and key to run the seeding command.
+The tool will create a database, container, and insert product data into your account.

 The [cosmicworks][nuget.org/packages/cosmicworks] command-line tool deploys sample data to any Azure Cosmos DB SQL API account.
 The tool is open-source and available through NuGet.
 You will install this tool to the Azure Cloud Shell and then use it to seed your database.

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).